rebwar/SimpleStorage/README.md

 # SimpleStorage
-create and develop a Contract using Solidity
+create and develope a Contract using Solidity